๐ŸงฌAP Biology

 Why This Matters

-Transcription is the critical first step in gene expression—the process that converts the information stored in DNA into functional molecules.
-On the AP Biology exam, you're being tested on more than just the steps of transcription; you need to understand how cells control which genes are expressed, when they're expressed, and at what levels.
+Transcription is the first step in gene expression, the process that converts information stored in DNA into functional molecules.
+On the AP Biology exam, you need more than just the steps of transcription.
+You need to understand how cells control which genes are expressed, when they're expressed, and at what levels.
 This connects directly to Unit 6's focus on gene expression and regulation, but also ties back to Unit 2's emphasis on how cellular structures (like ribosomes and the nucleus) enable these processes.

-The key principles at play here include enzyme-substrate specificity, complementary base pairing, and regulatory control mechanisms.
-When you study transcription, you're really studying how cells read their genetic instructions and respond to internal and external signals.
-Don't just memorize the stages—know why each component matters and how changes at any step could affect the final protein product.
+The key principles at play include enzyme-substrate specificity, complementary base pairing, and regulatory control mechanisms.
+When you study transcription, you're really studying how cells read their genetic instructions and respond to signals.
+Don't just memorize the stages.
+Know why each component matters and how changes at any step could affect the final protein product.
 That's what FRQs will ask you to explain.

 The Core Machinery: What Makes Transcription Happen